MrDiamondDog/vencord-impersonation-reporter/README.md

-# Vencord Website Virus Checker
+# Vencord Website Impersonation Checker

 A very simple script to check for websites that are impersonating Vencord, because this has happened more than once.
 The only website owned by us is https://vencord.dev/.